stat545ubc-2023/Gopal-Khanal-Mini-Data-Analysis/README.md

 -   **mini-project-2_files:** This folder contains all the figures generated from milestone 2
 -

-# Accesss of the project contents
+# Accesss of the project contents and run the codes in your repository
 -   You can view the outputs of both milestones by clicking on respective knitted github documents.
 -   You can download the zip file by clicking the "\< \> Code" button in the upper right-hand corner and then "Download ZIP" option, and work in your local PC as you want.
 -   You can also create a new project in RStudio by selecting "Version Control" option then pasting the github repository URL in -\> "Git" (clone a project from a Git repository) -\>.
 You can then save the cloned project in your local folder.
+You can pull the main branch of the repository to your pc.
 You can make necessary changes, suggestions, and commit and push the committs to the online github repo.